 - Corticosteroids - Should be avoided if possible but will still be necessary for some who should then observe 'shielding' while prednisolone dose is ≥20 mg daily. - High dose steroids are an established risk factor for respiratory tract infection and opportunistic infection in IBD and septicaemia. - Rapid tapering (10 mg/week) should be considered where possible.
-This must be balanced against the risks of extending steroid exposure overall by decreasing dose too quickly. - Should not be stopped suddenly without advice. - Consider using budesonide MMX (9 mg/day 8 weeks) or beclometasone (5 mg/day 4 weeks) for flaring UC patients (important to assess after 2 weeks) - Consider using exclusive enteral nutrition (EEN) for flaring CD patients - Consider budesonide (Entocort, Budenofalk) 9 mg/day 8 weeks) for active small bowel and ileo-caecal CD - Immunomodulators (azathioprine, mercaptopurine, tioguanine, methotrexate, tacrolimus, mycophenolate mofetil) - No current evidence of increased risk of COVID-19 infection. - Initiation of monotherapy may not be appropriate. - Combination therapy with biologics should be made on careful discussion of risk and benefit on a case-by-case basis. - Older patients (>60 years) or those with significant comorbidity who are in sustained remission on thiopurines may wish to consider stopping after appropriate discussion with their IBD team. - Anti-TNF therapy (adalimumab, infliximab, golimumab, certolizumab) - No current evidence of increased risk of COVID-19 infection. - Consider initiation with monotherapy (therefore consider adalimumab to promote home care and lower risk of immunogenicity relative to infliximab). - Use early therapeutic drug monitoring (TDM) where possible, highlighting those appropriate for later combination immunosuppression where necessary. - Enforced IV to S/C switching is not recommended. - Anti-IL-12/23p40 therapy (ustekinumab) - No current evidence of increased risk of COVID-19 infection. - One advantage of ustekinumab is one-off IV induction dose followed by S/C maintenance dosing (minimal impact on infusion suite). - Anti-α4β7 integrin therapy (vedolizumab) - No current evidence of increased risk of COVID-19 infection. - Unlikely to increase risk of COVID-19 complications, though caution should be exercised in applying existing trial data to COVID-19. - Janus Kinase inhibitors (tofacitinib) - No current evidence of increased risk of COVID-19 infection. - 5-Aminosalicylate acid derivatives (mesalazine)
+This must be balanced against the risks of extending steroid exposure overall by decreasing dose too quickly. - Should not be stopped suddenly without advice. - Consider using budesonide MMX (9 mg/day 8 weeks) or beclometasone (5 mg/day 4 weeks) for patients with flaring UC (important to assess after 2 weeks). - Consider using exclusive enteral nutrition for patients with flaring CD. - Consider budesonide (Entocort, Budenofalk, 9 mg/day 8 weeks) for active small bowel and ileo-caecal CD. - Immunomodulators (azathioprine, mercaptopurine, tioguanine, methotrexate, tacrolimus, mycophenolate mofetil) - No current evidence of increased risk of COVID-19 infection. - Initiation of monotherapy may not be appropriate. - Combination therapy with biologics should be made on careful discussion of risk and benefit on a case by case basis. - Older patients (>60 years) or those with significant comorbidity who are in sustained remission on thiopurines may wish to consider stopping after appropriate discussion with their IBD team. - Anti-tumour necrosis factor therapy (adalimumab, infliximab, golimumab, certolizumab) - No current evidence of increased risk of COVID-19 infection. - Consider initiation with monotherapy (therefore consider adalimumab to promote home care and lower risk of immunogenicity relative to infliximab). - Use early therapeutic drug monitoring where possible, highlighting those appropriate for later combination immunosuppression where necessary. - Enforced intravenous to subcutaneous switching is not recommended. - Anti-interleukin-12/23p40 therapy (ustekinumab) - No current evidence of increased risk of COVID-19 infection. - One advantage of ustekinumab is a one off intravenous induction dose followed by subcutaneous maintenance dosing (minimal impact on infusion suite). - Anti- $\alpha$ 4 $\beta$ 7 integrin therapy (vedolizumab)

-- No current evidence of increased risk of COVID-19 infection. - In UC patients with uncontrolled symptoms, oral 5-ASA dose should be optimised +/- addition of topical (rectal) 5-ASA.
+- No current evidence of increased risk of COVID-19 infection. - Unlikely to increase the risk of COVID-19 complications, although caution should be exercised in applying existing trial data to COVID-19. - Janus kinase inhibitors (tofacitinib) - No current evidence of increased risk of COVID-19 infection. - 5-Aminosalicylic acid derivatives (mesalazine) - No current evidence of increased risk of COVID-19 infection. - In UC patients with uncontrolled symptoms, oral 5-aminosalicylic acid dose should be optimised with or without the addition of topical (rectal) 5-aminosalicylic acid.